mschmitt/Dotfiles/README.md

 ## /Vim: Vim settings

-Improved defaults, including GUI settings and the plugins I use:
+Improved defaults, including GUI settings and the plugins I use.

-* ALE advanced linting engine
-* Lightline
-* Outliner
-* Indentline (for YAML)
-* YAML folds
-* Vinegar file explorer
-* Startify start screen

 I use pathogen for vim plugin management: https://github.com/tpope/vim-pathogen